unicode-org/message-format-wg/spec/formatting.md

 ## Introduction

-This document defines the behaviour of a MessageFormat 2.0 implementation when formatting a message for display in a user interface, or for some later processing.
+This document defines the behavior of a MessageFormat 2.0 implementation when formatting a message for display in a user interface, or for some later processing.

-To start, we presume that a _message_ has either been parsed from its syntax or created from a data model description.
+To start, parse the _message_ from its syntax or create it from a data model description.

-If this construction has encountered any _Syntax Errors_ or _Data Model Errors_,
+If the message being formatted has any _Syntax Errors_ or _Data Model Errors_,
-an appropriate error MUST be emitted and a _fallback value_ MAY be used as the formatting result.
+the result of formatting the _message_ MUST be a pattern resolving to a single _fallback value_ using the message's fallback string defined in the _formatting context_ or if this is not available or empty, the U+FFFD REPLACEMENT CHARACTER `�`.

 Formatting of a _message_ is defined by the following operations: